XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

       end
     end

 The attributes method is simply the one inherited from ```ActiveModel::Serializers```, except that it wraps the contents in a data: {} object.
-In links, two interesting things are going on: object is always a reference to whatever was passed to the constructor of this serializer (see the first let: block in the spec).  routes is literally the Rails routing engine, which ```Xing::Serializers::Base``` makes available to you so you can use it to generate hypermedia links within your resource.
+In links, two interesting things are going on: object is always a reference to whatever was passed to the constructor of this serializer (see the first let: block in the test).
+Routes is literally the Rails routing engine, which ```Xing::Serializers::Base``` makes available to you so you can use it to generate hypermedia links within your resource.

-When you run this spec, it probably still won't quite work.
+When you run the test, it probably still won't quite work.
 You may see an error like this one:

 ```
 backend$ rspec spec/serializers/project_serializer_spec